jatkinson1000/rse-skills-workshop/exercises/03_linting/README.md

 the linting errors.

 We will not deal with all of the errors in this exercise.
-Ignore any warnings about `Missing docstrings` as we'll come to these in the next exercise.
+You can ignore any warnings about `Missing docstrings` or `f-strings` as we'll come to these in subsequent exercises.

 Try and deal with: